corbin-zip/shazbot/README.md

 # IYKYK

-TODO: Write a summary here that makes to people outside of the [TAA Discord](https://discord.com/tribesaa)
+TODO: Write a summary here that makes sense to people outside of the [TAA Discord](https://discord.com/tribesaa)

 # How to